Dynamic Audio Power Management for Portable Devices

 Description

 Dynamic Audio Power Management (DAPM) is designed to allow portable Linux devices to use the minimum amount of power within the audio subsystem at all times.
-It is independent of other kernel PM and as such, can easily co-exist with the other PM systems.
+It is independent of other kernel power management frameworks and, as such, can easily co-exist with them.

 DAPM is also completely transparent to all user space applications as all power switching is done within the ASoC core.
 No code changes or recompiling are required for user space applications.
 DAPM makes power switching decisions based upon any audio stream (capture/playback) activity and audio mixer settings within the device.